VincentToups/datascience-book/chapter2/git.md

 Git
 ===

-Version control is much, much, more than just a backup of your repository.
+Version control is much, much more than just a backup of your repository.

 The fundamental technology beneath version control is the patch/diff utility.

-For one thing it can give us very detailed history of a project:
+For one thing, it can give us a very detailed history of a project:

 ```bash
 git log -n 10 --stat | cat